- March 20, 2019

 5. Initiate small talk.

 Small talk doesn’t have to be a big deal — relax!

 The best way to start a conversation or keep one going is to ask questions like:

 “What do you enjoy doing in your free time?”

 Once you know a little about them, then you can talk about what they like to do.
-Professionals don’t let awkward silence linger.
+Don’t let awkward silence linger.
 Professionals know how to small talk.

 Maximize Your Influence

-Professionalism is a choice.
-A choice in how you carry yourself, how you act, what you say, and who you are.
+Professionalism is a choice — a choice in how you carry yourself, how you act, what you say, and who you are.
 If you want to maximize your professional influence and impact, never forget the importance of these five tips.
-They will help you on your journey from entry level to executive level!